YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     <tr><td><code>false</code></td><td><code>false</code></td><td><code>true</code></td></tr>
     </table>

-17. Whether to ignore any legacy structure data, for which the NBT tag parser returns null for some reason.<br>
+17. Whether to ignore any legacy structure data, for which the NBT tag parser returns null for some reason.
     * If `true`, no warning will be given when this happens.
     * If `false`, an exception will be thrown in the console when this happens.